adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures.md

     November 11, 2024
 </div>

-We are reading Chapter 4 of Szpiro (2010).
 We find out about Nicolaus Cusanus and his quest to find the best way to elect a pope.
 Cusanus' idea involves ranking candidates, and assigning them points.
 The winner is the candidate with the most overall points, an idea that will be rediscovered